byronpendason/byronpendason.github.io/_games/the_thyrs_army.md

 ```
 **Part 1**

-"A thyrs is a lonely fen dweller!" the town's theign declares, "How can there be an army of them laying siege to our town?!"
+"A thyrs is a lonely fen dweller!" the town's thegn declares, "How can there be an army of them laying siege to our town?!"

 The priest looks thoughtful.
 "The only time thyrsas have united into an army is when a strong leader has united them.
 It takes the intelligence and intimidation of an ettin to unite them into a single force and keep them under control."

-"What are we going to do?" the theign asks desperately.
+"What are we going to do?" the thegn asks desperately.

 Until now, you'd been silent.
 The priest turns to you, and says, "Hidden in the temple is a cloak of stealth.
 With it, you should be able to sneak past the thyrs army."

-"You must alert our allies of our plight!" the town theign declares.
+"You must alert our allies of our plight!" the town thegn declares.

 ## Meadhall

-You can see [the theign](#theign) and [the priest](#priest) here.
+You can see [the thegn](#thegn) and [the priest](#priest) here.

 You can [go south](/town-square) to exit the town hall.

 ### Theign

-"You must alert our allies of this siege against us!" the theign declares, "Once you get out of town, Tiwestun is to the east.
-To the west is our other ally Hreðfeld.
+"You must alert our allies of this siege against us!" the thegn declares, "Once you get out of town, Tiwestun is to the east.
+To the west is our other ally Hrethfeld.

 "You must hurry, I don't know how much longer we can hold out!"